 If you want to change the playback speed to play the video faster or slower, you can go over to the lower-right menu button and select Playback speed, then choose your desired video speed.

-It is extremely easy and convenient to use the Chrome browser to play our media files.
+It is extremely easy and convenient to use the Chrome browser to play your media files.
 You can drop the file and start playing immediately.
 But keep in mind that the video must be supported by Chrome browser or it won’t play.
 With the video converter introduced in this article, you can easily and quickly convert your video to be compatible with Chrome.
 Then you will have no problem enjoying your videos on Chrome.

 That’s pretty much all I want to share about how to play local video files in Chrome.
 I hope this article was useful.
 Thanks for reading.
 Have a nice day!